Monitor HTTP Load Balancer

 -

-Hover over a bar in the chart to get summary information for that time period.
+Hover over a bar in the chart to get summary information for that time frame.

 -